pepyakin/PetraVM/prover/README.md

-# zCrayVM Prover
+# PetraVM Prover

-This crate implements the proving system for zCrayVM.
+This crate implements the proving system for PetraVM.

 ## Architecture